enparadigm/sharpsell-documentations/sdk_docs/platform/android/using-sharpsell-android.md

 ```

 :::note
-We need to pass proper `presentationInputName` and input fields as per the presentation.
+We need to pass a valid `presentation_name` and input fields as per the presentation.
-If the presentation input name is not valid then it will just open the customer presentation screen.
+If the presentation name is not valid then it will just open the customer presentation screen.
 :::

 ### Launchpad Screen